 But the government said checks already existed outside council control.

 In 2010, the coalition called for all schools in England to become academies, publicly funded schools outside local authority control.

-Parents were encouraged to set up free schools, too, which were also run outside local-authority control, and funded directly from central government.'First port of call'
+Parents were encouraged to set up free schools, too, which were also run outside local-authority control, and funded directly from central government.